Arianee/arianee-sdk/packages/creator/README.md

 #### `recoverSmartAsset`

-A method to recover a smart asset issued by the creator address.
+A method to recover a smart asset issued by the core address.

 ```typescript
 public async recoverSmartAsset(